aposin/openinsuranceplatform/CONTRIBUTING.md

 This can be done directly inside the GitHub issue and/or if accepted - later in the pull request.

+## Issues

 ### Reporting a bug or feature

-Please create a new issue in github using the provided template, and make sure to attach the provided labels.
+Please create a new issue in github using the provided template, and make sure to attach labels.
 Mark the issue as one of the following:
 * Bug Reports
 * Proposal (feature request / improvements / etc.)